evhub/coconut/DOCS.md

 ```

 The last case in an `addpattern` function, however, doesn't have to be a pattern-matching function if it is intended to catch all remaining cases.

+To catch this mistake, `addpattern` will emit a warning if passed what it believes to be a non-pattern-matching function.
+However, this warning can sometimes be erroneous if the original pattern-matching function has been wrapped in some way, in which case you can pass `allow_any_func=True` to dismiss the warning.

 ##### Example